 Do not tour if you have COVID-19, have recently been in contact with a confirmed COVID-19 case, or are required to self-isolate

 Goes without saying really.
-If you’ve recently (within the last 14 days) been in contact with someone who is a confirmed COVID case, currently have COVID-19, or are otherwise required to self-isolate you are not allowed passage on tour.
-In the first instance guests will be given a voucher valid for the same experience should they have to cancel, valid for 24 months from cancellation date.
-Otherwise, right to refund should you have to cancel is as per our Terms & Conditions.
+If within the last 4 days you’ve been in close contact (over 4 hours without a mask) with someone who is a confirmed COVID case; you currently have COVID-19 or are otherwise required to self-isolate – you are not allowed passage on tour.
+Your right to a refund should you have to cancel is as per our Terms & Conditions.

 Do not tour if you are unwell

 Under no circumstance is any guest or guide to join a Small Batch Wine Tour should they be feeling ill or presenting any COVID-19 symptoms (including fever, coughing, a sore throat and shortness of breath).
 If you are in doubt, for the sake of everyone else on tour and the greater good, please do the right thing and stay home/get checked.
-In the first instance guests will be given a voucher valid for the same experience they had to cancel, valid for 24 months from cancellation date.
-Otherwise, right to refund should you have to cancel is as per our Terms & Conditions.
+Your right to refund should you have to cancel is as per our Terms & Conditions.

 Guests will be designated seats which must be the sole seat they use for the entirety of the tour.